jnanajyoti/Constant-selection-evolutionary-dynamics-on-weighted-networks/README.md

 ## Networks on six nodes
 For each of the 112 networks on six nodes, we constructed 100 random weight assignments.
 - The [6_nodes_Bd.ipynb](6_nodes_Bd.ipynb) notebook contains the code for generation and classification of these weighted networks for the Bd updating rule.
-- The [6_nodes_dB.ipynb](6_nodes_dB.ipynb) notebook contains the code for generation and classification of these weighted networks for the Bd updating rule.
+- The [6_nodes_dB.ipynb](6_nodes_dB.ipynb) notebook contains the code for generation and classification of these weighted networks for the dB updating rule.

 ## Tutorial
 The [Tutorial.ipynb](https://github.com/jnanajyoti/Constant-selection-evolutionary-dynamics-on-weighted-networks/blob/main/Tutorial.ipynb) notebook illustrates the usage of the functions that we defined using a toy network.